MackCesar/MetalDiffusion/README.md

 What changed between the two models were:

-#####The Text Encoder model:
+**The Text Encoder model**

-SD1.4/1.5 uses OpenAI's CLIP Encoder model
+* SD1.4/1.5 uses OpenAI's CLIP Encoder model
-SD2.x uses the OPENClip Encoder model
+* SD2.x uses the OPENClip Encoder model

-#####The Unet architecture:
+**The Unet architecture**
-The Unet is located inside the diffusion model, and what changed between was the architecture of the Unet.
+* The Unet is located inside the diffusion model, and what changed was the architecture of the Unet.

 ## Example outputs